boseb/GXwasR_Tutorials/README.md

 # GXwasR Tutorials <img src="logo/logo.svg" align="right" height="139" alt="" />

-Welcome to the GXwasR tutorial hub — a central location for learning how to use the GXwasR R package for genome-wide and exposome-wide association studies, quality control, ancestry estimation, and more.
+Welcome to the GXwasR tutorial hub — a central location for learning how to use the GXwasR R package for genome-wide and x-chromosome wide association studies, quality control, ancestry estimation, and more.

 > ⚠️ These tutorials are now also available via the [GXwasR pkgdown